 I'm a PhD candidate in the Australian Centre for Astrobiology (ACA) at the University of New South Wales (UNSW), Sydney, Australia.
-I'm submitting my PhD thesis in early 2019 and am interested in pursuing post-doctoral opportunities overseas in Astrobiology and Geobiology.
+I'm submitting my PhD thesis mid 2019 and am interested in pursuing post-doctoral and/or teaching opportunities in Geobiology and Earth Science.

 Over the past 9 years, since I started studying in Earth Science, I've had the opportunity to explore many beautiful and interesting places.
 I love doing field work, but also being in the outdoors in general.
 Camping, hiking, caving and kayaking are some of my favourite activities.